 The bigger the better for hand warmers.
 I stuff a big one into my hand muff during cold hunts.
 I use the old-fashioned ones, but you could also try these rechargeable ones.
 I’ve got a buddy who uses this fueled warmer by zippo.
 The fueled one kinda freaks me out, but he likes it.

 Sometimes I think I pack too much stuff for a duck hunt and bulky binoculars are the first thing I think about eliminating.
 And yet, I use them every hunt, especially for identification of birds or looking at other wildlife while sitting in the blind.
 Mine are the Vortex Diamondback 10×42.
 They’re a good mid-level choice and are waterproof and fogproof with a lifetime warranty from Vortex.
 I’ve found the 10×42 the most versatile when balancing weight versus performance.
+I’ve had them for eight seasons now and they’re still working great.

 Early in my hunting exploits I tried everything, from cheap steel to high-priced tungsten shells.
 What I learned was that the ammunition wasn’t the solution to my shooting woes.
 I learned if I took closer shots I got more birds and fewer cripples.
 Now I pay less attention to shells and more attention to decoy set-ups and shot selection.
 That said, I’ve never had a problem with Kent Fasteel, which is what I usually buy because it’s inexpensive and has worked every time for me.